Identifying Your Body Type and Shape

 Now that you have your measurements, you're probably wondering how you can use them, and how they can aid you in finding flattering clothing for your unique shape!
 Most directly, you can use your measurements to compare to products online rather than relying upon imprecise size guides and ensure the proper fit.

 As important as measurements are, however, it is ultimately more useful to have a working knowledge of your own individual body type and what types of clothing will suit you.
-We have created
+We have created a guide to help you better understand your body shape and identify the styles that enhance your natural proportions beautifully.

 Use our chart below to see which body type you are: